-Now I want you to stop and ask yourself “how many wealthy and successful people do I know who have made their millions by ignoring the details of their money and simply taking a shotgun approach and spreading their money all over the globe?”
+Now I want you to stop and ask yourself, “how many wealthy and successful people do I know who have made their millions by ignoring the details of their money and simply taking a shotgun approach and spreading their money all over the globe?”
 The answer is probably none!
-The truth is that wealthy people tend to keep a close eye on the details of what they own and the potential risks that they might be exposed to today and in the future.
-They often pick a handful of well chosen investments that they understand and then keep a close watch on potential risks.
+The truth is, wealthy people tend to keep a close eye on the details of what they own and the potential risks that they might be exposed to today and in the future.
+They often pick a handful of well-chosen investments that they understand — and then keep a close watch on potential risks.

-This is the exact opposite of Modern Portfolio Theory or what some refer to as “blindfolded pie chart” Investing, which is the standard among large banks and brokerage houses who are in the business of selling packaged investment products to consumers.
-To make matters worse, trillions of dollars per year end up automatically flowing into this “blindfolded pie chart” approach from 401k plans where a majority of American’s retirement funds dwell.
+This is the exact opposite of Modern Portfolio Theory or what some refer to as “blindfolded pie chart” investing, which is the standard among large banks and brokerage houses who are in the business of selling packaged investment products to consumers.
+To make matters worse, trillions of dollars per year end up automatically flowing into this “blindfolded pie chart” approach from 401(k) retirement plans where a majority of Americans’ retirement funds dwell.

 After more than 25 years, the results are in and they ain’t pretty!
 Mass acceptance of MPT has left tens of millions of Americans unable to retire.
-In fact, according to a recent survey by AARP, over 50% of people between the ages of 50-65 say they believe they will never be able to retire, ever!
+In fact, according to a recent survey by AARP, over 50 percent of people between the ages of 50 and 65 say they believe they will never be able to retire — ever!
 This is more proof that the MPT experiment sold to Americans by the Wall Street marketing machine has been a complete disaster.

 Landmine No. 3: Overlap of Holdings.
-Even if you are holding multiple funds with the belief that you are spreading your risk, you might be shocked to find a bunch of your managers own many of the same stocks.
-Companies like Apple (AAPL) or AT&T (T) or Boeing (BA) can be found in many of the top funds.
+Even if you are holding multiple funds — with the belief that you are spreading your risk — you might be shocked to find a bunch of your managers own many of the same stocks.
+Companies like Apple (AAPL), AT&T (T), or Boeing (BA) can be found in many of the top funds.
 When multiple mutual funds that you own have many of the same top holdings, if any one of these stocks crash, your losses will be multiplied by how many times you hold that position.

 Landmine No. 12: Contributing Beyond Your Company Match.
+Contributing Beyond Your Company Match.
 Nothing feels better than that “free money” feeling you get when your company matches a portion of your 401(k) contribution.
 The problem happens when you contribute beyond your company match simply for the purpose of tax-postponement.
-Unless you are comfortable rolling the dice on what future tax rates will need to be for the USA to pay for future obligations, your gambling with your future.
-Taxes today are some of the lowest rates we have seen in 80 years so it may be risky that future rates will be the same or lower.
-Also when you retire, even though you might make less income, many of your best deductions (i.e., mortgage interest, kids, business expenses, retirement plan contributions) will be gone and the idea of lower rates may be a pipe dream.
+Unless you are comfortable rolling the dice on what future tax rates will need to be for the U.S. to pay for future obligations, you’re gambling with your future.
+Taxes today are some of the lowest rates we have seen in 80 years, so it may be risky that future rates will be the same or lower.
+Also, when you retire, even though you might make less income, many of your best deductions (i.e., mortgage interest, kids, business expenses, and retirement plan contributions) will be gone and the idea of lower rates may be a pipe dream.
 There may be no time like the present to pay historically low tax rates and seek alternative investments that grow tax-free for the future.